 Heavy Equipment Inspection Checklist: Preventive Maintenance Schedule

-In addition to daily operation checks, preventive maintenance or scheduled checks must be performed in between a standard set of hours, where wear and tear typically occur.
+In addition to construction equipment daily operation checks, preventive maintenance or scheduled checks must be performed in between a standard set of hours, where wear and tear typically occur.

 Every 250 To 500 Hours